-We attribute the success of the increase usage rate and the decrease in traffic crashes due to the hard work of law enforcement and the Office of Highway Safety staff, during the Click It or Ticket campaign, and other public health and community activities.
-We supported these efforts by developing press releases, articles for the print media, and the distribution of posters, brochures and other public awareness material.
+However, our observational surveys have maintained a seat belt usage rate of 93%.
+We attribute this usage rate and the decrease in traffic crashes due to the hard work of law enforcement and the Office of Highway Safety staff, during the Click It or Ticket campaign, and other public health and community activities.
+We supported these efforts by developing press releases, articles for the print media, and the distribution of posters, brochures and other public awareness material